mafifnyc/qaae-lab/api-lab/README.md

 # API Lab

 ## Overview
-Let's Work With Postman.
+Let's Work With Postman and learn API.
 Postman is REST API Client.
 We will use this tool to learn more about API, Create API calls and validate the API responses manually and programmatically.

 1. Use this document to [Send your first request](https://learning.postman.com/docs/getting-started/sending-the-first-request/) using postman.
     *  Can you tell us in your own word what just happened after making your first request?